Mark Kelly: Political activism

-In January 2013, Kelly and Giffords started a political action committee, Americans for Responsible Solutions.
+In January 2013, weeks after the Sandy Hook Elementary School shooting, Kelly and Giffords started a nonprofit political action committee, Americans for Responsible Solutions (ARS).
 The organization's mission is to promote solutions to gun violence with elected officials and the general public.
-The couple say it supports the Second Amendment while promoting responsible gun ownership and "keeping guns out of the hands of dangerous people like criminals, terrorists, and the mentally ill."
+The couple say it supports the Second Amendment while promoting responsible gun ownership and "keeping guns out of the hands of dangerous people like criminals, terrorists, and the mentally ill".
 The group claims that "current gun laws allow private sellers to sell guns without a background check, creating a loophole that provides criminals and the mentally ill easy access to guns".
 On March 31, 2013, Kelly said, "any bill that does not include a universal background check is a mistake.
 It's the most common-sense thing we can do to prevent criminals and the mentally ill from having access to weapons."
-In 2016, Americans for Responsible Solutions joined the Law Center to Prevent Gun Violence and launched a joint organization known as "Giffords".
+In 2016, ARS merged with the Law Center to Prevent Gun Violence to become Giffords, which besides background checks advocates for red flag laws.